reignite/burnout.io/content/index.md

 The following seems to be a reasonable approach to figuring out burnout:

 1. Determine if the cause is localized (self-inflicted).
-2. Determine if the cause is external (management, environment, etc.) and if it can be changed.
+2. Determine if the cause is external (management, toxic work environment, etc.) and if it can be changed.
 3. If the issue can't be fixed, it's time to find someplace new.